 Ana Fostik, PhD, Vanier Institute on secondment from Statistics Canada

 Jennifer Kaddatz, Vanier Institute on secondment from Statistics Canada

-- A survey by the Vanier Institute of the Family, the Association for Canadian Studies and Leger, conducted March 10–13, March 27–29, April 3–5 and April 9–12, 2020, included approximately 1,500 individuals aged 18 and older, interviewed using computer-assisted web-interviewing technology in a web-based survey.
-The March 27–29, April 3–5 and April 9–12 samples also included booster samples of approximately 500 immigrants.
+- A survey by the Vanier Institute of the Family, the Association for Canadian Studies and Leger, conducted March 10–13, March 27–29, April 3–5, April 10–12, April 17–19 and April 24–26, included approximately 1,500 individuals aged 18 and older, interviewed using computer-assisted web-interviewing technology in a web-based survey.
+All samples, except for the March 10–13 and April 24–26 samples, also included booster samples of approximately 500 immigrants.
 Using data from the 2016 Census, results were weighted according to gender, age, mother tongue, region, education level and presence of children in the household in order to ensure a representative sample of the population.
 No margin of error can be associated with a non-probability sample (web panel in this case).
 However, for comparative purposes, a probability sample of 1,512 respondents would have a margin of error of ±2.52%, 19 times out of 20.